yairroorda/GeoStudioAssignment1/src/README.md

 python 01_backend_setup.py
 ```

-Then, start the API server by running:
+Then, start the API on localhost by running:
 ```bash
 uvicorn 02_api:app --reload
 ```
-Everything should now be set up and running.
+Everything should now be set up :)